The Fearless Four (film): Plot

-Tortellini the rooster gets kicked out of his home after his wife gets mad at him after having an affair with a duck.
+Tortellini the rooster gets kicked out of his home after his mate gets mad at him after having an affair with a female duck.
 He gets captured by a Mix Max worker, but is freed after a tree branch hits the cage.
 After meeting the three journeying animals, Fred kicks the cage to let him off, after demanding to get out.
 Tortellini talks to them about being a great singer, which annoys them; they leave him, but he goes with them.
-On their way, they meet an owl who tells them they are going the wrong direction to Paris (they are heading toward Bremen) and says it is dangerous in Bremen, but the animals continue on.
+On their way, they meet an owl who tells them they are going the wrong direction to Paris (they are heading toward Bremen) and says it is dangerous in Bremen, but the animals continue with their journey.

-The town of Bremen is led by an evil scientist named Dr. Greed, the leader of the Mix Max factory.
-After trying to catch attention to the people of Bremen, Platini, and Dr. Sevenbrains, workers of Mix Max eventually notices their talent and wants them to work for the factory, to improve the factory's image and sing a famous jingle to make people buy their sausage products for profits.
+The town of Bremen is controlled by evil scientist Dr. Greed, the manager of the Mix Max factory.
+He wants to use the animals' talent to improve the factory's image by singing a jingle advertising his sausage products.
 Though they become famous, the animals get bored singing the same jingle all the time.
-They try to get a change in music, but get rejected the idea.
+They try to get a change in music, but their idea gets rejected.
 The animals start to notice that the company owns their voices, and their freedom.